This post may contain affiliate links. See my disclosure statement for details.

 • You can, of course, use regular yeast.
 I like the instant yeast because it eliminates the proofing step.
 (The proofing step is when the regular yeast and warm water are combined.
 It takes about 10 minutes for the regular yeast to activate.)

-rustic bread recipe dough in skillet
+rustic bread recipe slices

-• In regards to the warm water…I did a little research.
-The package of instant yeast recommends a water temperature range of 120 to 130 degrees F. Google was all over the place, with the suggested temperatures falling anywhere from 105 degrees F to 130 degrees F. Personally, I have never measured the temperature of the water.
+• In regards to the warm water: the package of instant yeast recommends a water temperature range of 120° to 130° F. Personally, I have never measured the temperature of the water.
 I turn on the faucet, and wait until it feels very warm…almost to the point where I can’t hold my finger under the water.
 Although not scientific, this method has always worked for me.

-More ideas!
+More ideas

-Another amazing thing you can do with this rustic bread is make bread pudding.
+• Another amazing thing you can do with this rustic bread is make bread pudding.
 This bread is delicious the day it’s baked, and very good the next day.
 After that, it tends to harden, especially the crust.
-This is the perfect time to cut the leftover bread into chunks and make this rustic bread pudding recipe.
+This is the perfect time to cut the leftover bread into chunks, and make this rustic bread pudding recipe.

-round loaf rustic bread slices
+rustic round bread recipe slices

-Skillet Bread Recipe
+Skillet Round Rustic Bread Recipe

 4.88 from 16 votes